speedyhoon/TriumphChallenge/README.md

 - Locate the event on [Natsoft racing results](http://racing.natsoft.com.au/results/)
 - Copy the results. `Ctrl + A` then `Ctrl + C` on Windows or `Command + A` then `Command + C` on Mac.
 - Start the TriumphChallenge program
 - The program will detect the [Natsoft racing results](http://racing.natsoft.com.au/results/) in your clipboard if present.
-Otherwise, it will prompt for input.
+Otherwise, it will prompt for input.\
+  Press `Enter` to continue once the results are copied into your clipboard.
 - Type in the list of competitors racing numbers separated by a space.\
   For example: `1 881 4 55 92 5 7 9 13 43`
 - Press `Enter`
-- Results will be calculated and saved in HTML, Text and XLSX spreadsheet files with a copy of the [Natsoft racing results](http://racing.natsoft.com.au/results/).
+- Results will be calculated and saved in HTML, Text and XLSX spreadsheet files with a copy of the [Natsoft racing results](http://racing.natsoft.com.au/results/) and competitor list.

 ## Results Formula